reymon359/book-sentences/books/your-erroneous-zones/README.md

 The do-your-best neurosis can keep you from trying new activities and enjoying old ones.

+### Perfectionism

+Why should you have to do everything well?

+Winston Churchill’s famous lines about perfectionism... ...The maxim “nothing avails but perfection” may be spelled PARALYSIS.

+Having to do your best, or even to do well, is an obstacle to doing.

+Don’t let perfectionism keep you on the sidelines avoiding potentially pleasurable activities.
+Try changing “Do your best” to simply “Do.”

+Perfection means immobility.

+If you have perfect standards for yourself, then you’ll never try anything and you won’t do much because perfect is not a concept that applies to human beings.

+If you have children, don’t... ...insisting they do their best.
+Instead, talk with them about the things they seem to enjoy the most, and give some encouragement to try hard in those areas.

+No one should be taught to be competitive, to try, or even to do well.
+Instead, try to teach the lessons of self-esteem and pride and pleasure in the activities deemed important by the individual.

+A child is easily taught the ugly message of equating his own self-worth with his failures.
+Consequently he will begin to shun activities in which he does not excel.
+Even more dangerous, he may develop habits of low self-esteem, approval-seeking, guilt and all of the erroneous zone behaviors that go with self- rejection.

+If you equate your worth with your failures and successes, you’ll be doomed to feelings of worthlessness.

+Failure can be instructive.
+It can be an incentive to work and exploration.
+It can even be thought as success if it points the way to new discoveries.

+> I have revised some folk wisdom lately; one of my edited proverbs is _Nothing fails like success_ because you do not learn anything from it.
+The only thing we ever learn from is failure.
+Success only confirms our superstitions.
+> -Kenneth Boulding

+Without failure we can learn nothing, and yet we have learned to treasure success as the only acceptable standard.

+We tend to shun all experiences which might bring about failure.

+Fearing failure means fearing both the unknown and the disapproval that accompanies not doing your best.

 ## 7 Breaking the Barrier of Convention